zectonal/homebrew-zc/README.md

 - blazingly fast and a companion to the flagship [Zectonal](https://www.zectonal.com) **Data Observability and Deep Data Inspection Platform<sup>(c)</sup>**.

-- perfect for providing a quick snapshot for observability information about your data sources
+- provides a quick snapshot for observability information about your data sources

 - perfect for iterating to generating an optimal [Configuration](#configuration) for the [Zectonal](https://www.zectonal.com) platform.